Tulip-Dev/tulip/doc/python/graphalgorithms.rst

 .. figure:: equalValueParameters.png
    :align: center

-Below is a description of each parameter :
+Below is a description of each parameter:

-	* *Property* : the input graph property of type :class:`tlp.PropertyInterface` from which to compute the partition
+	* *Property*: the input graph property of type :class:`tlp.PropertyInterface` from which to compute the partition
-	* *Type* : a :class:`tlp.StringCollection` parameter to choose the type of the elements to partition (two possible values : "nodes" or "edges")
+	* *Type*: a :class:`tlp.StringCollection` parameter to choose the type of the elements to partition (two possible values : "nodes" or "edges")
-	* *Connected* : a boolean parameter indicating whether the output subgraphs have to be connected
+	* *Connected*: a boolean parameter indicating whether the output subgraphs have to be connected

 The sample code below illustrates how to call this algorithm from Python.
 We assume that a Tulip graph is bound to a "graph" variable and this graph contains a double property called "myMetric"::